jahirsaiyed/metaapi-java-sdk/readme.md

 ```

 ### Query historical market data via RPC API
-Currently this API is supported on G1 only.
+Currently this API is supported on G1 and MT4 G2 only.

 ```java
 // retrieve 1000 candles before the specified time